 - update of the qualitative/quantitative assessment of tax risks, in line with the risk assessment methodology developed in 2020;

-- update of the activities and related controls identified to mitigate tax risks in response to changes in tax legislation, organisational changes and process changes taking place in the period, any shortcomings in the design of controls identified during testing or with a view to continuously improve in order to ensure the efficiency and harmonisation of Poste Italiane’s existing control systems, while increasing the awareness of control owners regarding the methods of carrying out controls.
+- updating of the activities and related controls identified to mitigate tax risks in response to changes in tax legislation, organisational changes and process changes during the period, of any shortcomings in the design of controls identified during testing or with a view to continuous improvement in order to ensure the efficiency and harmonisation of Poste Italiane’s existing control systems, and to increase the awareness of control owners regarding the methods of carrying out controls.

-In FY 2021, the monitoring was carried out on the controls governing the risks envisaged within Poste Italiane's tax risk management and control system, consistently with that defined in the 2021 - 2023 Monitoring Plan and in line with the methodology adopted.
+During 2022, the controls to guard against the risks envisaged within the framework of Poste Italiane's tax risk management and control system were monitored, in accordance with what was defined in the 2021 - 2023 Monitoring Plan and in line with the methodology adopted.